truenas/middleware/docs/userguide/freenas_intro.rst

   and share(s).
 Users who prefer to manually create their volumes and shares can exit the wizard and create these as usual.
 The wizard can be re-run at a later time by selecting :ref:`Wizard` from the graphical tree menu.

+* The ability to manage boot environments has been added to :menuselection:`System --> Boot`.

+* The ability to check for updates and perform upgrades has been added to :menuselection:`System --> Upgrade`.

 * The ability to import or create an internal or intermediate CA (Certificate Authority) has been added to :menuselection:`System --> CAs`.

 * The ability to import existing certificates or to create self-signed certificates has been added to :menuselection:`System --> Certificates`.